calebdinsmore/edusports-site/_posts/2020/2020-09-10-season-kickoff-newsletter.md

 ### Notes

-- Of course, take these rankings with the grainiest of grains of salt, as we don't know much of anything about the rookies this year, and they seem to be perpetually down on Pegasus, despite that team performing reasonably strongly last season, barely getting beaten out by the Tricksters in the championship.
-I give their rankings a relatively low weighting in my Power Ranking calculations, but at this point it's all we have to go off of.
-So suck it nerds, I'm better than all of you
+- Of course, take these rankings with the grainiest of grains of salt, as we don't know that much about the rookies this year, and they seem to be perpetually down on Pegasus, despite that team performing reasonably strongly last season, barely getting beaten out by the Tricksters in the championship.
+I give their rankings a relatively low weighting in my Power Ranking calculations, but at this point it's all we have to go off of. ~~So suck it nerds, I'm better than all of you~~

 ---